Dwlad90/stylex-swc-plugin/packages/swc-plugin/README.md

 **This is an unofficial plugin** for StyleX.
 It uses SWC instead of Babel for build step, which allows us to completely ditch Babel and make StyleX faster.

 This plugin passes almost 100% of tests of the official StyleX library.
-It is intended as a drop-in replacement for the official Babel-based StyleX library.
+It is intended as a drop-in replacement for the official StyleX babel plugin.

 **The usage of StyleX does not change**, all changes are internal.